gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This could avoid potential vulnerabilities.

+### Visual Studio 2017 Support

+It is now possible to compile native applications with the Visual C++ toolchain packaged with all versions of Visual Studio 2017.
+With this release, Gradle will also begin discovering Visual Studio installations using the [vswhere utility](https://github.com/Microsoft/vswhere) from Microsoft if it's available.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.